Delsune/PSaG/README.md

    - You can close the app after this.
 4. When you re-open the app, enter the SAME encryption key you did before (which is why it is important to write it down).

+Additional statement: If you encounter an issue with this program, please let me know by submitting it to the "Issues" tab of this repository.

 Liability statement: I am NOT responsible for any issues that occur outside of this program.
 If your 32-character key is stolen (or you give it away unwillingly/unknowingly), or, alternatively, if you unknowingly install a trojan virus, I am not liable for the outcomes that arise.

 Commercial use statement: If you wish to sell this product, you must consult me first (either through Discord or Ko-fi).
 This is to prevent usage of my work for someone else's financial gain.